Meridiam/Kronos/README.md

 # Kronos

-Microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD scanning and objective cameras with scanning stage to automate image capture for research on novel material analysis method.
+Microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD and objective cameras with scanning stage to automate image capture for research on novel material analysis method.

 Technologies used: